About the Post

 “Nothing in this Part of the Act shall prejudice any power of a court to exclude evidence (whether by preventing questions from being put or otherwise) at its discretion.”

 The above line of authority is taken from the English Criminal Code and is persuasive if not binding in Malaysian courts which relies heavily on the English common law.
-If the specific case is not then at least the principles they have established do.
+If the specific case is not then at least the principles they have established are.

 ANWAR ALL DRESSED UP AND NO WHERE TO GO

 Anwar for all intents and purposes is a spent force acquittal or not.
 His alignment with Arun Gandhi the grandson of Mahatma Gandhi offers him no redemption.
 Anwar is like a broken record reacting to the continued moral dilemma he faces with allegations of his sexual impropriety whether with women or with men.
-He is not proactive.
-Anwar epitomises the character of a reactionary.
-He is easily baited and is unable to focus on the wider picture of policy which his party and allies in opposition are seriously deficient in.

-Regardless of the morality of his sexual preferences and the ongoing allegations against him, Anwar has demonstrated no credibility as a potential leader, as a man of any substance or a person with any capacity to void a distraction.
-Anwar has allowed himself to be consumed with his personal problems at the expense of party advancement or issues important to his constituents.
-Its always been Anwar this, Anwar that and Anwar the other.
-Anwar’s jaunts abroad funded generously by his supporters and outsiders have been to promote Anwar, an Anti Mahathir campaign with only cursory regard to any meaningful change he promises to bring to a Malaysia under his stewardship.
+Regardless of the morality of his sexual preferences and the ongoing allegations against him, Anwar has demonstrated no credibility as a potential leader, as a man of any vision, substance or capacity to void a distraction.
+Anwar has allowed himself to be consumed with his personal problems, his personal vendettas and his grudges at the expense of his party’s advancement or the issues important to his constituents.

 BETRAYED BY HIS ALLIES KILLED BY HIS VICES